 “You can reverse the physical and mental anguish by empowering yourself to take charge of your debt and by getting support for your physical and mental health,” says Schwartz.

-If you are having your share of sleepless nights because of debt, here are a few tips on how to cope.
+If you are having your share of sleepless nights because of stress from debt, here are a few tips on how to cope.

 Debt is overwhelming